 The Yabin field itself is next to (although not affiliated with) a working dairy farm in the heart of the Blackdown Hills Area of Oustanding Natural Beauty.
 Half a mile away is a historic WWII airfield, RAF Upottery, which is now used as a showground for vintage car shows and stock car racing 14 days of the year.
 All around us is an abundance of countryside wildlife and when night falls you will be treated to once of the best places to stargaze in the south west.

 Our Yabins (yurt + cabin) are unique to Grey Willow Yurts.
 They're octagonal solid wooden structures and feel like a cross between a traditional mongolian yurt and a Scandinavian Kota.
 Inside, they have a beautiful ceiling structure and a wide aspect window.
 The bespoke funiture is made from local spruce and ash.
+Outside, our covered ‘Tiki’ decks are a new addition to the Yabins, where you can enjoy the long summer evenings or shelter your bbq from the inevitable British weather!

 All of our Yabins have one double bed, one double futon and a single futon.
 Each has a wood burning stove to keep you warm and an area ouside where you can sit around an open fire toasting marshmallows.
 On the wood stove, you can also cook in a pot or heat a kettle for a nice cup of tea in the morning.
 You are more than welcome to bring your own camping gas stoves and BBQ's to cook on.